 Many European cities, especially those in England, had been perpetually blacked out for nearly 5 years due to the impending threat of air raids by the enemy.
 On VE-Day, lights were free to shine again, and this added to the enthusiastic atmosphere.
 Shops closed down as parades, concerts, singing, and dancing took place.
 George “Sparks” Shaker, a civilian volunteer with the Canadian merchant marine, found himself in London during VE-Day after spending four years as a Prisoner of War in a German camp.
-He was freed only weeks before and, as luck would have it, had a stopover in London while on the way back to Canada.
+He was freed only weeks before and, as luck would have it, had a stopover in London while on his way back to Canada.
 He wrote in his diary, “the whole population of London was stark raving mad with happiness.
 Men and women were hugging and kissing everyone within reach.
 Every statue, every lamp post, every window was draped with people screaming and shouting.”
 Shaker recalls the glory of all of London’s lights ablaze and the generosity he experienced at the hands of total strangers.

 Despite all the jubilance, the deaths of millions and the horrors of war tempered the spirits of many.
 Communities across Canada were deeply affected by the tragic loss of their young men and women.
 Many found themselves widowers.
 The small town of Sackville, New Brunswick witnessed 350 of their men enlist—ten per cent of their population—of which 33 died.
 For many town residents, VE-Day became a day for remembrance and reflection rather than celebration.